Four Seasons Restaurant: Tableware and furniture

 L. Garth Huxtable and Ada Louise Huxtable designed over a hundred items of tableware for the restaurant, ranging from champagne glasses to bread trays.
 The tableware took over nine months to design.
 According to the Huxtables, Restaurant Associates had requested that the Four Seasons have "a distinctive, identifiable line of accessories and equipment in keeping with the sophisticated elegance of the restaurant interiors".
 Different pieces of tableware were designed for each type of food or drink.
-For instance, there were separate wine and liquor glasses, as well as different tableware for cold and hot appetizers, fruit, vegetable, cheeses, caviar, and house specialties.
+For instance, there were separate wine and liquor glasses, and different tableware for cold and hot appetizers, fruit, vegetable, cheeses, caviar, and house specialties.
 The serving dishes and platters were made entirely of silver.
 Some pieces of tableware were quickly removed due to their impracticality, including wobbly fruit bowls and glassware with the restaurant's logo.
 Other pieces, including silverware for tableside cooking, were more durable and lasted for several decades.

 The original furniture included upholstered-leather Brno chairs designed by Ludwig Mies van der Rohe and tulip tables designed by Eero Saarinen.
 The bar contained upholstered stools designed by Saarinen.
-In addition, Johnson designed simple, large dining tables for both rooms.
+Johnson designed simple, large dining tables for both rooms.
 The furniture and furnishings were sold off in July 2016.
 Some of the Four Seasons Restaurant's tableware and furniture are part of the permanent collection of the Museum of Modern Art (MoMA).
 These included 18 pieces of tableware that were placed in MoMA's Design Collection prior to the restaurant's opening.